 When you need the zest, how do you get it from the fruit?
 First of all, determine how the zest will be used.
 Will the zest be boiled in liquid and will it need to be fished out before the liquid is used?
 Will the zest be used for garnish?
 Or will it be mixed into the food?

-The size and shape of the zest that you want determines the tool you will use.
+The size and shape of the zest that you want determines the tool you should use.
 No singular tool for all jobs?
 Sure, you can use a small knife.
 More work but it’ll do.
 However, if you’d like your zest to have a little more finesse (important when using it for garnish), you might want to use specialty tools to remove it from the fruit.

 We use three tools to remove the zest from citrus fruit.
-The first is a plain vegetable peeler, the second is a zester and the third is a grater.
+The first is a plain vegetable peeler, the second is a zester and the third is a box grater.

 When we want the zest to be in large pieces (easy to spot, remove and discard after use), we use the vegetable peeler.